wrybread/weewx-ArduinoWeatherStation/README.md

 - load ArduinoWeather.ino onto your Arduino

 - install the AWS weeWX driver included here (aws.py) in your user directory.
-It *should* be possible to use the WEE_EXTENSION tool to install it, but I haven't confirmed that yet.
+It *should* be possible to use the wee_extension tool to install it (see below for instructions), but I haven't confirmed that yet.
 Anyway, copying the driver (aws.py) to weewx/bin/user/aws.py should do it.

 - add this section to your weeWX config file: